Unknown's avatar

 Or, as another example, when I read Richard Schwartz’s book, You Are the One You’ve Been Looking For about Internal Family Systems (IFS), I started working with an IFS therapist.

 In addition to pairing reading with follow-up actions, I’ve been using ChatGPT to read more actively.
-While reading non-fiction books, I use it to ask questions to clarify what I’m reading.
+When reading non-fiction books, I use it to ask questions to clarify what I’m reading.

 I’ve also been using AI to distill and remember a book’s key concepts.
 For instance, I’ve used Gemini to create questions and answer pairs based on my Kindle highlights.
 Then, I pop those into Anki, the spaced repetition app.